LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 the code in a systematic way.
 The following is NOT the only way to complete this assignment, but it provides a framework for thinking through the project.

-Step 1: Minimum Viable Quiz
+Part 1: Minimum Viable Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Define variables for: